How to Stay on

 mode.

-that was truly serious about fitness or bodybuilding who was a heavy drinker.
+life that was truly serious about fitness or bodybuilding who was a heavy

-fat; your energy levels and workouts can be ruined for days after a night of
+body fat; your energy levels and workouts can be ruined for days after a night

-heavy drinking.
+of heavy drinking.
 A glass of wine actually has some health benefits.
-But there's
+But

-NEVER any never reason or excuse for binge drinking or getting drunk.
+there's NEVER any never reason or excuse for binge drinking or getting

 CONCLUSION

-year; you can and should enjoy it.
-However, taking a six-week "vacation" from
+the year; you can and should enjoy it.
+However, taking a six-week "vacation"

-the gym doesn't make any sense - ever.
-There's no reason to let your training
+from the gym doesn't make any sense - ever.
+There's no reason to let your

-and nutrition program spoil your holidays, but there's also no reason to let
+training and nutrition program spoil your holidays, but there's also no reason

 Click here for the